TraceMind Logo

 I've been using TraceMind for about six months now.
 It's a Chrome extension, not a system-level application, and that distinction matters more than you'd think.

 Instead of recording your screen, TraceMind reads the text content of pages you visit using Mozilla's Readability library (the same tech behind Firefox's reader mode).
-It extracts the meaningful content, ignores the nav bars and ad cruft, and stores everything locally in your browser's IndexedDB.
-No server, no cloud, nothing leaves your machine.
+It extracts the meaningful content, ignores the nav bars and ad cruft, and stores the core captured corpus locally in your browser's IndexedDB.
+No server, no cloud, optional Pro Chat sends the question and selected excerpts, titles, and URLs directly to the configured AI provider.

 The search is genuinely good, which I did not expect from a browser extension.
 It runs a small ML model (all-MiniLM-L6-v2) directly in your browser via WebGPU or WASM, so when you search for something, it understands meaning, not just exact keyword matches.
 I once searched for "that article about why startups fail at hiring" and it surfaced a First Round Review piece I'd read three weeks earlier.
 The word "hiring" didn't even appear in the title.
 That's semantic search working in practice, and it runs entirely on your device.